GabeScott/standard-works-vault/General Conference/1972 October - Every Man in His Own Place.md

 # Every Man in His Own Place

-*By Marion D. Hanks - Assistant to the Council of the Twelve*
+By Elder Marion D. Hanks - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1972 General Conference*